esch3r/PersonalWebsite-/README.md

 ### Construct the cascading style sheet .css file
 The antonomy of this code is that p is the selector containing the properties color and text-align.
 Respectively, red and center correspond as values to these properties.
-In other languages, like python, this construction would be called a dictionary which form of a data structure.
+In other languages, like Python, this construction would be called a dictionary which form of a data structure.

 ~~~~
 p {